 I am inspired by many things - the infinite ways beauty is expressed in natural forms, contemporary and indigenous art, and by architectural forms.
 I also find creative inspiration listening to music – mostly world music, indie rock, contemporary folk, which are often playing in the studio.

 I like creating work that is both beautiful and useful.
-I have recently added neck ties and bow ties to my collections of scarves and shawls.
-Men can have fun with color too!
-I create pieces in a wide range of colors that look good on women and men of different ethnicities.
-It brings me great pleasure to help someone select the colors that make his or her face light up.
+I have added neck ties and bow ties to my collections of scarves and shawls.
+Everyone can have fun with color!
+I create pieces in a wide range of colors that look good on people of different ethnicities.
+It brings me great pleasure to help someone select the colors that make their face light up.

 All Antrim Street Studio fabric is hand dyed 100% silk.
 The smooth silk has an even weave with a smooth surface and a subtle sheen.
 The silk chiffon has a soft, graceful drape, a slightly pebbly texture, and a matt surface.